GDKsoftware/win32diskimager/README.txt

 Image Writer for Microsoft Windows
-Release 0.8 - Furball Edition
+Release 0.9 - Unnamed Edition
 ======
 About:
 ======